 Diagnostic Process

-Physical Examination: The initial step in diagnosing a cartilage bump involves a thorough physical examination by a healthcare professional or a plastic surgeon.
+Physical Examination: The initial step in diagnosing a cartilage bump involves a thorough physical examination by a healthcare professional or a cosmetic doctor.
 This examination will assess the external structure of the nose, the skin’s condition, and any asymmetries.

 Medical History: A detailed medical history helps to understand any genetic predispositions or prior trauma that might have contributed to the formation of the bump.